Balasubramanian-pg/Tableau/Chapter 14 - Automations In Tableau/Tableau Desktop/Readme.md

     mass_color_replace()
 ```

+> [!WARNING]
-### What you CANNOT do with XML Hacking
+> **What You CANNOT Do with XML Hacking**
+>
-While powerful, there are limits:
+> While powerful, there are limits:
+>
-1.  **Creating Charts from Scratch:** You can't write a script to "Make me a Bar Chart."
-The XML defining a visualization's marks, encodings, and pill arrangements is incredibly complex and encoded.
-It's better to modify existing visuals than create new ones.
+> 1. **Creating Charts from Scratch**
+>    You can’t write a script to “make a bar chart.”
+The XML that defines marks, encodings, and pill arrangements is deeply complex and encoded.
+Modifying existing visuals is far safer than creating new ones.
+>
+> 2. **Generating Extracts**
-2.  **Generating Extracts:** You cannot create the `.hyper` data file by editing XML.
-The XML only points to the file location.
+>    You cannot create `.hyper` data files by editing XML.
+The workbook XML only references the extract file location.
+>
-3.  **Complex Logic Changes:** Changing a filter from a "Single Select Dropdown" to a "Multiple Values Slider" involves changing multiple nested tags.
-It's usually easier to do this in the UI.
+> 3. **Complex Logic Changes**
+>    Changing UI behavior such as converting a *Single Select Dropdown* into a *Multiple Values Slider* requires modifying multiple nested tags.
+This is usually faster and safer to do in Tableau Desktop.

 > [!NOTE]
 > **Summary Strategy**